yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a list of [messageTrace](../resources/messagetrace.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [messageTrace](../resources/messagetrace.md) objects in the response body.

 ## Examples